 Curriculum reports to Governors

-Curriculum Coverage at KPS
+Curriculum Coverage at KPS (subject to change)

 At Kempsey we believe in providing rich opportunities for learning both in and out of the classroom.
 Our curriculum is broader than just the National Curriculum.
 Through careful topic planning, we aim to bring the curriculum to life with meaningful learning experiences.
 Examples of enrichment across the school include: